 - Post images: 1200 x 1200 px (square) or 1200 x 627 px (landscape) recommended

-- Video length: 3 seconds to 10 minutes (up to 15 minutes for some accounts)
+- Video length: 3 seconds to 15 minutes

 - Video file size: Up to 5 GB